William D. Leahy: China and Philippine–American Wars

-On December 17, 1899, Castine sailed for Nagasaki, but it developed engine trouble on February 12 and stopped in Shanghai to make repairs.
-While it was there the Boxer Rebellion broke out in China, and it was retained in Shanghai to help British, French and Japanese forces guard the city, although Leahy did not like their chances if the 4,500 Chinese troops in the vicinity joined the uprising, as they had in the Battle of Tientsin.
-On August 28, the Castine was ordered to Amoy help protect American interests there against the possibility of a Japanese coup.
-After the threat had passed, the Castine returned to the Philippines, arriving back in Manila on September 16, 1900.
+On 17 December 1899, Castine sailed for Nagasaki, but it developed engine trouble on 12 February 1900 and stopped in Shanghai to make repairs.
+While it was there, the Boxer Rebellion broke out in China; the ship was retained in Shanghai to help British, French and Japanese forces guard the city.
+Leahy did not like their chances if the 4,500 Chinese troops in the vicinity joined the uprising, as they had in the Battle of Tientsin.
+On 28 August, the Castine was ordered to Amoy to protect American interests in fear of a Japanese coup.
+After the threat had passed, the Castine returned to the Philippines, arriving back in Manila on 16 September 1900.

 The Philippine–American War was still ongoing, and the Castine supported American operations on Marinduque and Iloilo.
 Leahy was appalled by American brutality and the widespread use of torture.
 Still an ensign, he was given his first command, the gunboat USS Mariveles, a refitted ex-Spanish vessel.
 It had a crew of 23.
 His period in command ended when the Mariveles lost one of its propellers and had to be laid up for repairs.
 He was then reassigned to the USS Glacier, a stores ship which was engaged in bringing supplies from Australia to the Philippines.
-While in the Philippines he passed the examinations required for promotion to lieutenant, junior grade, and was promoted to that rank on July 1, 1902.
-He made his final trip to the Philippines in September 1902,and returned to the United States later that year.
+While in the Philippines he passed the examinations required for promotion to lieutenant, junior grade, and was promoted to that rank on 1 July 1902.
+He made his final trip to the Philippines in September 1902, and returned to the United States later that year.

 Sea duty alternated with duty ashore.
-Leahy was assigned to the training ship USS Pensacola in San Francisco, where he was promoted to lieutenant on December 31, 1903.
+Leahy was assigned to the training ship USS Pensacola in San Francisco, where he was promoted to lieutenant on 31 December 1903.
 He met and courted Louise Tennent Harrington.
-Leahy married Louise on February 3, 1904.
+Leahy married Louise on 3 February 1904.
 Louise subsequently convinced him to convert to Episcopalianism.